memoatwit/UniversalPerturbation/README.md

 Existing adversarial attacks may become ineffective when images undergo transformations like changes in lighting, camera position, or natural deformations.
 We address this challenge by crafting a single universal noise perturbation applicable to various object views.
 Experiments on diverse rendered 3D objects demonstrate the effectiveness of our approach.
 The universal perturbation successfully identified a single adversarial noise for each given set of 3D object renders from multiple poses and viewpoints.
 Compared to single-view attacks, our universal attacks lower classification confidence across multiple viewing angles, especially at low noise levels.
 A sample implementation is made available at https://github.com/memoatwit/UniversalPerturbation.

 ### Authors
-Mehmet Ergezer and Phat Duong and Christian Green and Tommy Nguyen and Abdurrahman Zeybey
+M. Ergezer, P. Duong, C. Green, T. Nguyen, A. Zeybey

+### Article
-The paper is presented at ICAIA 2024 and a preprint is submitted to arXiv.
+The paper is presented at ICAIA 2024 and a preprint is submitted to [arXiv](https://arxiv.org/abs/2404.02287).

 ## Installation
 Pre-reqs: